Overview

 Example of a MURAL canvas

-Click the 'Share' button in the top right-hand corner of your mural.
+On a mural board, click on the 'Share' button in the top right-hand corner of the screen.

 Share button in a mural